keremyurekli/minecraft-box3d/README.md

 - **[OpenJDK Project Panama](https://openjdk.org/projects/panama/)** — The Foreign Function & Memory (FFM) API and `jextract` tool.
 - **[PaperMC](https://papermc.io/)** — High-performance Minecraft server software.

+## LLM Usage
+Setup of the Panama FFM and its loaders.
+Cleanup and optimizations in the demos.

 ---

 ## License